 There are millions of American Automobile Association (AAA) members across the U.S., but over the past several years, new competitors have arisen to challenge AAA’s dominance over the marketplace of car-owning consumers.
-If you’re trying to save money on car maintenance and repairs, AAA might be the most obvious option, but it isn’t the only option.
+If you’re trying to save money on car maintenance and repairs, AAA membership might be a great option.
+But, what does the AAA membership cost?

 Affordable Alternatives to AAA Membership